Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Experiments

 \paragraph{Optimizing step size for quadratic objective}

 We first validate the results in Section~\ref{sec:quadratic}.
 We fixed a 20-dimensional quadratic objective as the inner problem and vary the number of inner steps $t$ and initial value $\eta_0$.
-We compute the meta-gradient directly using a formula which we derive in supplementary material.
-We use the algorithm suggested in Theorem~\ref{thm:quadratic_converge}, except we choose the meta-step size to be $1/(100\sqrt{k})$ as the constants in the Theorem were not optimized.
+We compute the meta-gradient directly using the formula in Eqn.~\eqref{eqn:avoid_gradient_vanishing}.
+In this way, we avoid the computation of exponentially small/large intermediate terms.
+We use the algorithm suggested in Theorem~\ref{thm:quadratic_converge}, except we choose the meta-step size to be $1/(100\sqrt{k})$ as the constants in the theorem were not optimized.

 An example training curve of $\eta$ for $t=80$ and $\eta_0=0.1$ is shown in Figure~\ref{fig:dim20_t80_init_eta0.1}, and we can see that $\eta$ converges quickly within 300 steps.
-Similar convergence also holds for larger $t$ or much larger initial $\eta_0$.
-Figure~\ref{fig:different_unroll} shows that as observed in \citet{metz2019understanding}, the optimal step size depends on the number of inner-training steps.

-In contrast, we also implemented the meta-training with Tensorflow, where the code was adapted from the previous work of \cite{wichrowska2017learned}.
+Similar convergence also holds for larger $t$ or larger initial $\eta_0$.
+In contrast, we also implemented the meta-training with Tensorflow, where the code was adapted from the previous work of \citet{wichrowska2017learned}.
 Experiments show that in many settings (especially with large $t$ and large $\eta_0$) the implementation does not converge.
+In Figure~\ref{fig:dim20_t80_init_eta0.1}, under the TensorFlow implementation, the step size is stuck at the initial value throughout the meta training because the meta-gradient explodes and gives NaN value.
+More details can be found in Appendix \ref{sec:experiment_details}.

 \paragraph{Train-by-train vs. train-by-validation, synthetic data}